vippsas/vipps-psp-api/vipps-psp-api.md

 The Visa Token Service will during detokenization populate a flag for DA in field 34 to issuers and the Vipps TRID in field 123 Usage 2 Tag 03.
-In this way, Issuers recognize Vipps originated transactions and will not soft decline for DS step-up unless the issuing bank has opted out of the Visa D-SCA program.
+In this way, Issuers recognize Vipps originated transactions and will not soft-decline for DS step-up unless the issuing bank has opted out of the Visa D-SCA program.
 The expected ECI value for VISA requests is ECI-07.